-Patient information: Human papillomavirus (HPV) vaccine (The Basics)
+Patient education: Human papillomavirus (HPV) vaccine (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Human papillomavirus (HPV) vaccine (Beyond the Basics)
+Patient education: Human papillomavirus (HPV) vaccine (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Cervical cancer screening tests: Techniques and test characteristics of cervical cytology and human papillomavirus testing
+Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing

 Cervical cytology: Evaluation of atypical and malignant glandular cells